 - Riot Fest participates in and donates to the community’s annual bike drive that promotes health and positive actions in the community.
-Also donated supplies to and participated in the Bike the Boulevard event last summer.
+Also donated supplies to and participated in the Bike the Boulevard event in the summer of 2022.

 Community Youth + Sports Highlights

 - Partnered with the Chicago Fire FC to bring their “Soccer in the Community” program to local youth free of charge to Douglass Park + North Lawndale residents.

 - Supplied grants to America SCORES Chicago, which helped fund their after school programming at local schools called Literacy in Action, a free after school initiative that integrates soccer, poetry, and public service education.

 - Partnership with North Lawndale Eagles football team to help support their annual football banquet and sports team.
 The North Lawndale Eagles football team provides at-risk youth with a safe outlet for physical fitness and team-building skills.